PabiGamito/pandora/notes.md

 - http://localhost:3000/find-investors fix the inputs sizes.
 - Sidebar closed by default on phone display
 - Make it so user can add investment limit.
 So user do not give them more than they want.
+- Add male or female to user
+- Make left sidebar scrollable

 #PREMIUM:
 - Premium users can have more than one company.